amyasnikov/validity/docs/installation/plugin_settings.md

 *Type:* `str`

 RQ queue name for running the tests.
-May be useful if you want to move tests execution into separate queue (e.g. handled by separate set of workers)
+May be useful if you want to move tests execution into a separate queue (e.g. handled by separate set of workers)

+!!! note
+    Default RQ worker serves 3 queues only: `high`, `default` and `low`.
+You have to reconfigure your RQ worker (or just start another one in parallel) in case of choosing a different queue name.

+    For instance, if your runtests_queue is set to `my_queue`, then RQ worker has to be started with this queue name as a parameter:

+    `./manage.py rqworker my_queue`

 ### script_timeouts